US STOCKS-Wall St drops as tight labor market, Fed officials' view fan rate fears

 Jan 5 (Reuters) - Wall Street's main indexes fell sharply on Thursday as fresh evidence of a tight labor market and hawkish comments from policymakers deepened fears of elevated interest rates for longer than expected.

-Tesla Inc TSLA.O dropped over 5% after the December sales of its China-made electric vehicles fell to a five-month low, while Amazon.com Inc AMZN.O, which announced increased layoff plans, reversed premarket gains.

-On the benchmark S&P 500 index, rate-sensitive real estate stocks .SPLRCRled the losses with a 2.2% drop, while financials .SPSY slipped 1%.

-The ADP National Employment report showed a much greater-than-expected rise in private employment in December, while another report showed weekly jobless claims fell last week.
+The ADP National Employment report showed a higher-than-expected rise in private employment in December, while another report showed weekly jobless claims fell last week.

 The reports came a day after data showed a moderate fall in U.S. job openings, in growing evidence that the labor market remains tight.

-"The market wants to see more unemployment to get the Fed to stop hiking and the report today was actually good from an economic standpoint, but bad from getting the Fed to stop," said Thomas Hayes, chairman at Great Hill Capital LLC in New York.

-"This is going to be a knee-jerk reaction to stronger than expected economic data.
-But as the weeks roll on, reality will set in and more of these layoff announcements will be forthcoming."
+Most big technology and growth stocks such as Alphabet Inc GOOGL.O and Microsoft Corp MSFT.O fell between 1.0% and 2.3% as U.S. Treasury yields surged on prolonged rate-hike expectations.
+US/

+On the benchmark S&P 500 index, rate-sensitive real estate stocks .SPLRCR led the losses with a 2.9% drop, with utilities .SPLRCU in tow and down 2.1%.

-A strong labor market has been a concern for markets pummeled by rising borrowing costs as it gives the Federal Reserve a reason to raise rates for longer than expected this year.
+A strong labor market has been a concern for markets pummeled by fears of a recession from rising rates as it gives the Federal Reserve a reason to keep tightening financial conditions for longer than expected this year.

+"Everything else within the economy appears to be moderating except labor market demand, which is the key to the Fed stopping rate hikes," said Brent Schutte, chief investment officer of Northwestern Mutual Wealth Management Co.

 In the previous session, Wall Street's main indexes erased some of their gains after minutes from the Fed's December meeting showed the central bank was laser-focused on fighting inflation even as officials agreed to slow the pace of rate hikes to limit risks to economic growth.